mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/ethics.md

   moral virtue will avoid excess and defect.
-However, Aristotle warns us that what constitutes the right amount to drink, the right amount to give away, the right amount of talking to do, may differ from person to person, in the way that the amount of good fit for an Olympic champion may not suit a novice athlete.
+However, Aristotle warns us that what constitutes the right amount to drink, the right amount to give away, the right amount of talking to do, may differ from person to person, in the way that the amount of food fit for an Olympic champion may not suit a novice athlete.
 * Virtue is concerned not only with action but with passion.
 We may have too many fears or too few fears, and courage will enable us to fear when fear